 - Take the corned beef out of the oven, open the tin foil, scrape the seasoning off the top.

-- Put the corned beef back in the oven and BROIL it for 2 to 5 minutes, just until the fat cap has burned off.
+- Put the corned beef back in the oven and BROIL it for 2 to 5 minutes on the upper rack, just until the fat cap has burned off, or 8-10 on the lowest rack.
+Either way, watch it carefully so it doesn't burn.

 And the Winner is...